Cation Language Reference

 Injections

-Operator .. |? .. |: .. is also the ternary operator, corresponding to if .. then .. else construction.
+Branching based on the boolean conditions uses .. |? .. |: .. operator, which is also a ternary operator, corresponding to if .. then .. else construction.
 It also has a form of condition1 |? statement1 |: condition2 |? statement2 |: statementElse, corresponding to if condition1 then statement1 elseIf condition2 then statement2 else statementElse.

 Annotations